jneubert/reveal-test/md-slides/part2b.md

 ---

 - Normally requires an endpoint for the external source, where you can search for the labels of Wikidata items
-- Insert statement for external id into Wikidata can be prepared for cut&paste or even semi-automatic execution in Quickstatements
+- Insert statement for external id into Wikidata can be prepared for cut&paste or even semi-automatic execution in QuickStatements
 - Some [hints and linked code here](https://www.slideshare.net/jneubert/linking-authorities-through-wikidata)

 ---